basecom/FixturesPlugin/docs/helpers/language-locale.md

 # Language & Locale Helpers

-This helper provides utility methods to work with languages, locales, snippet sets and countries.
+This helper provides utility methods to work with languages, locales, snippet sets, and countries.

 ## getLanguage

-The `getLanguage` method takes the name of any language as parameter and returns the language entity that belongs to that name or null if none was found.
+The `getLanguage` method takes the name of any language as a parameter and returns the language entity that corresponds to that name, or null if none is found.

 ```php
 <?php